jordan-yee/dangerscripts-kakoune/README.md

 # TODO

-- [ ] Review configuration scripts to make sure files are sourced as needed.
 - [ ] Handle load order for dependent plugins.
+      - Current strategy: manually reorder kakrc sections after installation as needed.
+- [ ] Make verbose logging conditional.
+- [ ] Improve behavior when reinstalling on the system to add a new plugin.
+      (Only add what's needed)